Quantum Algorithm for Low-Energy Effective Hamiltonians and Subspace Eigenvalue Problem: Introduction

-On the other hand, classical quantum chemistry and condensed-matter physics have developed a rich toolkit for low-energy problems with quasi-degeneracies~\cite{Feshbach1962,Lowdin1962IV,SchriefferWolff1966,bravyi2011schrieffer}.
-At the heart of these approaches lies the effective-Hamiltonian (downfolding) formalism.
-The idea is to map the full-space eigenproblem onto a much smaller model subspace, yielding an algebraically simpler problem in which interaction effects appear as renormalized (dressed) parameters.
-When constructed consistently, the effective Hamiltonian reproduces—exactly or, in some scenarios, approximately—the portion of the spectrum supported on the target manifold of the original Hamiltonian, enabling reliable detection of quasi-degeneracies and characterization of low-energy properties.
-However, \emph{exact} downfolding on a classical computer typically requires manipulating objects that grow exponentially with system size; in practice one therefore resorts to perturbative or low-order series truncations, which can break down in strongly correlated regimes and limit the applicability of effective-Hamiltonian methods to the most challenging systems.
+Quantum chemistry and condensed-matter physics have developed a rich toolkit for low-energy problems based on subspace methods~\cite{Feshbach1962,Lowdin1962IV,SchriefferWolff1966,bravyi2011schrieffer}.
+At the core of these approaches is effective-Hamiltonian (downfolding) theory.
+The basic idea is to map the full, high-dimensional eigenproblem onto a chosen reference subspace, producing a smaller effective problem in which the eliminated degrees of freedom enter through renormalized interactions.
+When constructed consistently, the effective Hamiltonian reproduces the eigenvalues associated with eigenstates that have nonzero overlap with the reference subspace, either exactly or within controlled approximations.
+This enables the detection of quasi-degeneracies and the characterization of low-energy properties.
+However, \emph{exact} downfolding on a classical computer typically requires manipulating objects whose cost grows exponentially with system size (e.g., resolvents or many-body operators on the complement space).
+In practice, one therefore relies on perturbative expansions or low-order truncations, which may break down in strongly correlated or near-degenerate regimes.